Statute of Limitations for Miami Cruise Ship Injuries

 Each cruise line forces its passengers to enter into “ticket contracts” that drastically alter the rights of passengers once they board the ship.
 These ticket contracts severely restrict when and where a passenger can sue a cruise line in the event of a potential injury or accident.

 Within the verbiage of the ticket contract, most cruise lines restrict when a passenger can sue them by drastically shortening the statute of limitations from three years to one year.
 This means that if you were injured while on your cruise, you have one year from the date of your accident or incident to file a lawsuit.
 Further, most cruise line ticket contracts also specify that you have to give them “notice” of your claim within six months of the date of the accident.
 If the passenger is a minor or mentally incompetent, this one year limitation period is extended by law to three years.
 However, if a legal representative is appointed or the minor reaches adulthood, the time period to file suit is shortened again.

 What does all of this mean?

 Do not let this happen to you.
-For competent, professional, and compassionate representation, contact the Flanagan Personal Injury and Wrongful Death Law Firm today.
+For competent, professional, and compassionate representation, contact the Flanagan Personal Injury and Wrongful Death Law Firm, P.A. today.
 We’ll gladly discuss your case in a free, no-obligation case evaluation.